zer0x420/canndata/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a new branch for your changes (`git checkout -b feature/my-contribution`).
-3. Add new strains, reviews, or SOPs following the existing structure inside the `data/` directory.
+3. Add new strains, products, reports following the existing structure inside the `data/` directory.
+Follow the [ReadMe](data/README.MD)
 4. Make sure your YAML files comply with the defined schema.
    You can validate them by running `npm run validate`.
-5. Open a Pull Request (PR) describing your changes.
+5. If Valid, open a Pull Request (PR) describing your changes.

 ## Important Notes on License and Usage